koush/docs.scrypted.app/installation.md

 pct restore 10443 scrypted.tar.zst
 ```

-The default container uses low end specs, which can be tailored to better suit the server enviroment and workload.
+The default container uses low end specs, which can be tailored to better suit the server environment and workload.

 ### Hardware Acceleration Access